limefrogyank/siunitx-pcc/README.md

 \sisetup{per-mode = fraction}
 ```

-This line before you add anything else will do the same thing as the property in the configuration.
+This line should come before you add anything else and will do the same thing as the property in the configuration.

 ## To Build Yourself